forcedotcom/datacloud-customcode-python-sdk/README.md

 - Python 3.11 (If your system version is different, we recommend using [pyenv](https://github.com/pyenv/pyenv) to configure 3.11)
 - [Azul Zulu OpenJDK 17.x](https://www.azul.com/downloads/?version=java-17-lts&package=jdk#zulu)
 - Docker support like [Docker Desktop](https://docs.docker.com/desktop/)
-- A salesforce org, with some DLOs or DMOs with data
+- A salesforce org with some DLOs or DMOs with data and this feature enabled (it is not GA)
 - A [connected app](#creating-a-connected-app)

 ## Installation